jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/Appendix.md

 - **SunShine (Treindl)** has the same approach as the *SunShine system* with a slightly different approach by Alois Treindl.

 - **Pullen (sinusoidal delta)**, an approach by Walter Pullen that is comparable to Porphyri.
-Pullen bases the size of the succeeding houses 2, 5, 8 and 11 on a sine-wave, such that the size of the succeeding houses reflects the relative size of the quadrants.
+He bases the size of the succeeding houses 2, 5, 8 and 11 on a sine-wave, such that the size of the succeeding houses reflects the relative size of the quadrants.

 - **Pullen (sinusoidal ratio)** is an improvement on *Pullen (sinusoidal delta)*.